thego0n/MailPinger/README.md

 # MailPinger
-Will just send emails to an address relentlessly.
-WIP Google will stop you sending emails after around 300.

-this was built with burn accounts in mind.

-the next version will have multiple account handling, proxies &amp; multiple targets.
+Will just send emails to an address rapidly using googles SMTP.
+Google will stop you sending emails after around 300. this was built with burn accounts in mind.
+So the next version will have multiple account handling, proxies & multiple targets.
+(WIP)

 usage python MailPinger.py